Minors on Campus-Reporting Requirements

 Hofstra University strives to provide a safe and welcoming environment for children on our campus.
 The University sponsors programs and activities that are designed for or may include children and makes its facilities available to outside groups and organizations that conduct programs that may include children.
 Hofstra is committed to providing an environment that is safe and secure for all individuals who participate in its programs, including minor children who are not students of the University.
 In furtherance of that goal, this policy sets forth reporting requirements for suspected abuse of children.

 The University has numerous policies relating to the protection of Hofstra University students and employees from sexual abuse.
 Please refer to those policies for reporting and other procedures.
-Policies, such as the Harassment Policy and the Student Policy Prohibiting Discriminatory Harassment, Relationship Violence and Sexual Misconduct, may be found at hofstra.edu/eoe and hofstra.edu/about/policy/index.html.
-Additionally, many of the children who come to the Hofstra campus are under the supervision of outside groups, such as schoolteachers, who have separate and independent responsibilities as mandated reporters under New York state law.
+Policies, such as the Harassment Policy and student policies relating to sexual misconduct may be found at https://www.hofstra.edu/eoe.
+Additionally, many of the children who come to the Hofstra campus are under the supervision of outside groups, such as schoolteachers, who have separate and independent responsibilities as mandated reporters under New York State law.

 Minor means any person under the age of 18 who is not a registered Hofstra University student or an individual who has been accepted for admission to the University, and who is not under the supervision of a parent, guardian, or other non-Hofstra individuals such as a non-Hofstra teacher accompanying schoolchildren on a field trip to the campus.